 To get there take the road to Glenorchy, turn off 6 km out of Queenstown onto Moke Lake Road and follow the gravel road for about 7 km to the lake.

 On a hot day, the water warms up enough for that first dip not to be too big a shock.
-Pack a picnic and settle in for a day strolling around the lake, with a swim to cool off.
+Pack a picnic and settle in for a day strolling or biking around the lake, with a swim to cool off.

 Lake Hayes is a popular summer swimming spot, as its shallow depth means it warms up more than other alpine lakes in the region.
 A grassy beach at Mill Creek Shallows is a good spot to enter the lake.